Pathak94/K-R-solutions/vscodeblog.md

 ![Bumpy_settings](https://github.com/electronut/electronut.github.io/blob/master/images/2018/07/bmp_settings.png)

-As you can see most of the configuration properties are same as before except the ones specific for blackmagic probe debugger.
+As you can see most of the configuration properties are same as before, except the ones specific for blackmagic probe debugger.
 And, now you use Bumpy to debug on your project.

 ### CONCLUSION